7000 Provider Investigations (PI) Community

 7410 Priority 1

-The intake specialist assesses a PI Community intake as a P1 when the client is alleged to have been subjected to abuse, neglect, or exploitation by an act or failure to act that caused, or may have caused, serious physical or emotional harm.
+The intake specialist assesses a PI Community intake as a Priority 1 (P1) when it is alleged the client has been subject to abuse, neglect, or exploitation by an act or failure to act that causes, or may have caused, serious physical or emotional harm.

-- Serious verbal or emotional abuse that caused or may have caused serious emotional harm.
-For example, as a result of verbal or emotional abuse, the client caused serious harm to self or others.
+• Serious verbal or emotional abuse that causes or may have caused serious emotional harm.
+For example, a client caused serious harm to himself or herself or others as a result of verbal or emotional abuse.

 See: